jerjunkel/jerjunkel/README.md

 ### Hi there 👋

 I'm an iOS developer who has a strong background in both music and technology.
-I'm excited to bring my creativity and passion for development to a company that is dedicated to pushing technology to new heights
+I'm excited to bring my creativity and development expertise to a forward-thinking company committed to pushing the boundaries of technology.

 <!--
 <h1 align="left">Hi 👋, I'm Jermaine</h1>